fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - Popkin, Chapter 4: Rise of Academic Scholarship and Nationalist History, 71--100.

 {% include alert.html class='danger' title='Reading reflection' text="
+A couple of broad questions to (paradoxically) answer in your reflection:
 - What constitutes 'academic' history?
 - How did history become linked to nationalism?
 "%}